Be Direct and Clear for Ad-Hoc Questions

 Understand Buster’s Limitations

-Currently, Buster’s primary capabilities involve:
+Currently, Buster’s primary capabilities involve:- Building data visualizations

 - Creating and modifying dashboards